jamesfmackenzie/jamesfmackenzie.github.io/_posts/2018-10-08-ultimate-retropie-setup-guide.md

 ### Install RetroPie

-#### 1. Download RetroPie image and write to SD card
+#### Step 1.
+Download RetroPie image and write to SD card

 Some fairly simple first steps.
 Follow the official instructions <a href="https://retropie.org.uk/docs/First-Installation/" target="_blank">here</a>

-### 2. Enable SSH on your Pi
+#### Step 2.
+Enable SSH on your Pi

 Create a file named `ssh` in the root directory of your SD Card.
-This way you can configure RetroPie from your networked PC - no keyboard required.
+This way you can configure RetroPie from your networked PC, no keyboard required.
 Learn more [here]({% post_url 2017-01-02-raspberry-pi-headless-rasbian-install %})

 ![](/img/posts/create_ssh_file_on_sd_card.png)

+With this feature enabled, you can use any <a href="https://en.wikipedia.org/wiki/Secure_Shell" target="_blank">SSH</a> client (I like <a href="https://www.putty.org/" target="_blank">PuTTY</a>) to remotely connect to your Pi.
+The default connection details are:

+* Hostname: `retropie`
+* Username: `pi`
+* Password: `raspberry`

+Alternatively, you can use a USB keyboard to configure Retropie directly

-#### 3. Pair your Wireless Xbox 360 controller
+#### Step 3.
+Pair your Wireless Xbox 360 controller

 If you have a Wireless Xbox 360 controller, you'll need to pair it with your Wireless Gaming Receiver before continuing.
 Find the instructions <a href="https://support.xbox.com/en-GB/xbox-on-windows/accessories/xbox-360-wireless-gaming-receiver-windows" target="_blank">here</a>

-#### 4. Boot up your Pi and configure your controller
+#### Step 4.
+Boot up your Pi and configure your controller

 Switch on the power to your Raspberry Pi.
-After a minute or so, EmulationStation will launch and ask you to configure your controller
+After a minute or so, EmulationStation will launch and ask you to configure your controller:

 ![](/img/posts/gamepad_detected.png)

 Go ahead and configure your controller as per the diagram below

 <strong>An important note!</strong> EmulationStation follows the SNES button layout.
-So when configuring your Xbox 360 controller, you'll need to switch X with Y, and A with B. Yes, this is confusing - but don't worry there is a fix for it later
+So when configuring your Xbox 360 controller, you'll need to switch X with Y, and A with B. Yes, this is confusing - but don't worry there is a fix for this later

 ![](/img/posts/xbox_360_controller_layout.png)

-#### 5. Make a note of the RetroPie hotkeys
+#### Step 5.
+Make a note of the RetroPie hotkeys

 These will enable you quickly access emulator features from your joypad: